jcurl/RJCP.DLL.CpuId/README.md

 Features:

-- Use intrinsic CPUID for .NET 6.0 and later (DOTNET-1038)
+- Use intrinsic CPUID for .NET 6.0 and later (DOTNET-1038).
+  - Part of this work required a refactoring with some minor API changes.

 Bugfixes:

 - Pin CPU before getting CPUID (DOTNET-1061).
+  - The semantics of the `ICpuIdFactory.Create()` changed from capturing for the current CPU, to capturing for CPU Core 0 to be consistent across all implementations (XML, DLL Native, Net Core Native).

 ### 6.2.
 Version 0.8.1